PmaFynn/fynnfr/content/about.md

 - [Typst](https://github.com/typst/typst)

-My favourite packages/tools are: dmenu, rclone, pass, neovim, tmux, buku.
+My favourite packages/tools are: dmenu, rclone, pass, neovim, tmux, raindrop, newsboat.

 Some general preferences of mine include using Vim bindings wherever possible and binding Caps Lock to Ctrl.

+## On a different note:

+Buying stuff, huh?
+Great, is it not?
+Not really.
+However, there are a few items I genuinely don't regret buying:
+- flyscreen
+- ergonomic keyboard
+- shopping trolley
+- most books
+- most second hand clothing
+- second hand ThinkPad
+- comfortable slippers